Thilagavathycse/Thought-works-project/README.md

 Installation instructions:

-    1.Open a terminal or command prompt
+    Open a terminal or command prompt
-    2.Navigate to the folder with your requirements.txt 3.run: pip install -r requirements.txt
+    Navigate to the folder with your requirements.txt
+    run: pip install -r requirements.txt
-    4.You can install  all the dependencies
+    You can install  all the dependencies

 List of files: